 The school entrances are staffed with adults who greet and welcome pupils and their families each morning.
 This ensures a smooth transition between home and school each day.

-This may involve working alongside outside agencies such as Health and Social Services, and/or the Behaviour Support Service.
+This may involve working alongside outside agencies such as Health and Social Services, and/or the Behaviour Support Service (please see above).

 - What specialist services and expertise are available at or accessed by the setting?

-We have access to support from SEND services, Educational Psychology, School Nurses, Speech Therapy, School Counselling Service, Boat House ASD Team, INSPIRE, CAMHS and IFIS are also able to provide support within school in a range of areas.
-We have our own specialist Inclusion Centre which caters for pupils with additional needs and is staffed with highly skilled teaching and support staff.
+We have access to support from SEND services, Educational Psychology, School Nurses, Speech and Language Therapy, School Counselling Service, Occupational Therapy (OT), Boat House ASD Team, INSPIRE, CAMHS, IFIS are also able to provide support within school in a range of areas.
 We also employ a private counsellor who supports pupils having social and emotional difficulty.
-The home-school link worker is also in contact with a range of services who you can contact for support and advice.

 - What training are the staff supporting children and young people with SEND have had or are having?

 Over the past 18 months, staff at Ball Green have received a lot of training in delivering support for pupils with SEND.
 Further support is also planned for the forthcoming year.
-Training so far includes: Identifying SEND, Writing IEP's, Provision Mapping, SOS Spelling, Precision Teaching and a range of other interventions.
-The SENCO is also completing the NASENCO (National Award for Special Educational Needs Coordination) post graduate award at MMU.
+Training so far includes: Identifying SEND, writing pupil passports, Provision Mapping, SOS Spelling, Precision Teaching, Makaton Training, Talk Boost Intervention training, Stoke Speaks Out Level 1 and 2, Dyslexia training and ‘Switch on Literacy’ intervention training.
+The SENCO has also completed the ‘National Award for Special Educational Needs Coordinator’ with Manchester University.
 If a pupil with a specific need requires support, additional training is appropriately sourced for staff.